By Roy Stevenson

-New magazines don’t have many articles in the bank.
-They haven’t had much chance to network with travel writers and are often scrambling around for good copy.
+New magazines don’t have many articles in their backlog.
+Their editors haven’t had much chance to network with travel writers and are often scrambling around for good copy.

-For novice writers, brand new magazines that have just hit the market are worth pursuing because the editor doesn’t yet have an established network of writers.
-As a result, these editors are more likely to accept stories from less experienced writers—making it easier for newbies to break in.
+For novice writers, brand new magazines are worth pursuing because the editor doesn’t yet have an established network of writers.
+As a result, these editors are more likely to accept stories from less experienced writers.
+This makes it easier for newbies to break in.

 For seasoned writers, new magazines are easy targets because the editors are thrilled they’re getting a veteran writer right off the bat.
 They know they can count on good, solid stories that need little or no editing.
 When new magazines list experienced travel writers on their magazine masthead, it shows the readers they’re getting stories from pros.